 «Vestnik KazNRTU/SU» editorial team adheres to the international standards for the ethics of scientific publications, developed by Committee on Publication Ethics (COPE), as well as recognizes valuable expertise of authoritative international journals.

 To achieve these goals, standards are established for the future ethical behavior of all parties involved in the publication, namely: Authors, Journal Editors, Reviews, Publishers and Scientific Society.

 Duties of Editors

-The editoral team of the journal is responsible for deciding which of the articles submitted to the journal should be published, working on conjunction with the relevant society.
+The editoral team of the journal is responsible for deciding which of the articles submitted to the journal should be published, working on conjunction.
 The validation of the work in question and its importance to researchers and readers must always underwrite such decisions.